josra/josra.github.io/blog/_posts/2014-10-01-An-automated-git-branching-strategy.md

 ![Development branches](/images/blog/development-branches.png){: .stdright style="width:160px;"}

-This commitment refers back to the previous discussion about benevolent dictators and their trusted lieutenants who rigidly guard the sacred core now simply being replaced by a willing serf that does everything automatically when you raise a flag.
+This commitment refers to the previous discussion about benevolent dictators and their trusted lieutenants who rigidly guard the sacred core now simply being replaced by a willing serf that does everything automatically when you raise a flag.

 This commitment defines the flag.